frnrbt/ondorse-home/index.md

   - section_id: How it works
     title: How it works
     content: >
-      Leveraging on a a RESTful API and webhooks, Ondorse provides you access to a database of connections (UBO, shareholder and legal representative) involving your corporate users in Europe and the U.K.
+      Leveraging on a a *RESTful* API and webhooks, Ondorse provides you access to a database of connections (UBO, shareholder and legal representative) involving your corporate users in Europe and the U.K.

+      > test

-      * The database of
-      connections is directly linked to official primary source corporate registers in Europe and the U.K. to guarantee data integrity.
+      *   The database of connections is directly linked to official primary source corporate registers in Europe and the U.K. to guarantee data integrity.

-      * When an
-      event affects a connection involving one of your corporate users, Ondorse’s API automatically sends this information to you via a push notification.
+      *   When an event affects a connection involving one of your corporate users, Ondorse’s API automatically sends this information to you via a push notification.

       *   Ondorse’s API can easily and immediately be integrated in your workflow, giving your teams the tools they need from day one.
     image_alt: lorem-ipsum
     background: gray
     actions: []